Building Belonging Through Leadership : A discussion paper for Tasmanian Leaders

 Building Belonging Through Leadership : A discussion paper for Tasmanian leaders is our latest report by leading organisational behaviour academic Dr Joseph Crawford,

-The report draws on insights gained from a design-thinking workshop held in late 2024 in Launceston with fourteen leaders from across Tasmania.
+The report draws on insights gained from a one-day workshop held in late 2024 in Launceston with fourteen leaders from across Tasmania.
 Participants included managers and board directors from sectors spanning construction, not-for-profit, education, arts, government, and business.
 Further consultation was held with other leaders in Tasmania to assist in consolidating insights gained in the workshop.

 The workshop asked leaders to explore when and where they most felt belonging; what belonging is – and what it is not; and how belonging might be built in workplaces and communities.
 Their lived experiences and insights were synthesised with contemporary research on belonging, loneliness, and social cohesion.